-Learning Domain: Cognitive Level of Learning: Apply
+Learning Domain: Cognitive Level of Learning: Application

 References/Readings

 ATP 6-01.1, Techniques for Effective Knowledge Management, 6 March 2015

-Lesson DLC310 - The Law of Armed Conflict
+LESSON DLC310 - THE LAW OF ARMED CONFLICT

 Description

-This lesson allows the student to examine the authoritative guidance to military personnel on the customary and treaty law applicable to the conduct of warfare on land and to relationships between belligerents and neutral States.
-The student will analyze the law of armed conflict by analyzing the purpose and principles of the law of war, sources for the law of war, and situations to which law of war is applicable.
+This lesson allows learners to examine the authoritative guidance to military personnel on the customary and treaty law applicable to the conduct of warfare on land and to relationships between belligerents and neutral States.
+Learners will analyze the law of armed conflict by analyzing the purpose and principles of the law of war, sources for the law of war, and situations to which law of war is applicable.
 Hours: 1.5

 Learning Objectives/Outcomes

 Analyze the law of armed conflict.

-Learning Domain: Cognitive Level of Learning: Analyze
+Learning Domain: Cognitive Level of Learning: Analysis

 References/Readings

 FM 27-10, The Law of Land Warfare, 15 July 1956

-Lesson DLC311 - Writing Argumentative Papers
+LESSON DLC311 - WRITING ARGUMENTATIVE PAPERS

 Description

-This lesson prepares the student to take advantage of formal and informal writing to extend influence, build consensus, and gain buy-in beyond the traditional chain of command.
-At the end of this lesson, the student will demonstrate knowledge of the construct of an argumentative essay.
+This lesson prepares learners to take advantage of formal and informal writing to extend influence, build consensus, and gain buy-in beyond the traditional chain of command.
+At the end of this lesson, learners will demonstrate knowledge of the construct of an argumentative essay.
 They will know the components of an argumentative essay and research techniques.
-In addition, the student will be able to demonstrate a common method for writing an argumentative essay.
+In addition, learners will be able to demonstrate a common method for writing an argumentative essay.

 Hours: 3

 Learning Objectives/Outcomes

 Demonstrate knowledge of the construct of an argumentative essay.

-Learning Domain: Cognitive Level of Learning: Apply
+Learning Domain: Cognitive Level of Learning: Application

 References/Readings

-None.

-Lesson DLC312 - How Leaders Influence Others
+None

+LESSON DLC312 - HOW LEADERS INFLUENCE OTHERS

 Description

 Influence is both an art and a science which adaptive leaders must be well versed in.
 This lesson will cover essential elements of influence such as leading others by influencing them, gaining compliance or commitment by influence, methods of influence, the application of influence, how leaders build trust, the sphere, means, and limits of influence, and negotiating, building consensus, and resolving conflicts.
-At the end of this lesson, the student will demonstrate their ability to influence others.
+At the end of this lesson, learners will demonstrate their ability to influence others.

-Hours: 3

 Learning Objectives/Outcomes

 Demonstrate ability to influence others.

-Learning Domain: Cognitive Level of Learning: Apply
+Learning Domain: Cognitive Level of Learning: Application

 References/Readings

 ADRP 6-22, Army Leadership, 1 August 2012

-Lesson DLC313 - The Critical Thinking Process
+LESSON DLC313 - THE CRITICAL THINKING PROCESS

 Description

 This lesson introduces learners to critical thinking, a thought process that aims to find facts, to think through issues, and effectively solve problems.
 At the end of this lesson, learners will be able to employ the critical thinking process by demonstrating the meaning of critical thinking, demonstrating what critical thinkers do, demonstrating why critical thinking is necessary, and demonstrating how Groupthink affects critical thinking.

 Hours: 3

 Learning Objectives/Outcomes

 Employ the critical thinking process.

-Learning Domain: Cognitive Level of Learning: Apply
+Learning Domain: Cognitive Level of Learning: Application

 References/Readings

 The Applied Critical Thinking Handbook, 2015

-Lesson DLC314 - Army Programs
+LESSON DLC314 - ARMY PROGRAMS

 Description

-This lesson exposes the student to key Army programs such as the Army Substance Abuse Program (ASAP), the Army Reenlistment/Retention Program, the Army Continuing Education Center Program (ACES), the Army Noncommissioned Officer Professional Development Program (NCOPD), the Army Sponsorship Program, the Army Family Action Plan, and the Better Opportunities for Single Soldiers Program (BOSS).
-At the end of this lesson, the student will be able to utilize Army programs that aid in maintaining the combat readiness of his or her platoon or section.
+This lesson exposes learners to key Army programs such as the Army Substance Abuse Program (ASAP), the Army Reenlistment/Retention Program, the Army Continuing Education Center Program (ACES), the Army Noncommissioned Officer Professional Development Program (NCODP), the Army Sponsorship Program, the Army Family Action Plan, and the Better Opportunities for Single Soldiers Program (BOSS).
+At the end of this lesson, learners will be able to utilize Army programs that aid in maintaining the combat readiness of his or her platoon or section.

 Hours: 2.5

 Learning Objectives/Outcomes

 Utilize Army programs.